anki-geo/ultimate-geography/CONTRIBUTING.md

 Norwegian Bokmål (nb-NO) is the preferred written-language standard of roughly 90% of Norway's population, with the remaining 10% preferring Norwegian Nynorsk (nn-NO).
 With regard to style and grammar, we have chosen a conservative style (riksmål), preferring feminine-gendered nouns only in the case of bays and islands ("-bukta" and "-øya", e.g. Biscayabukta instead of Biscayabukten).

-The Norwegian Bokmål translation is based on the following sources (in addition to the English and German decks), listed in order of priority:
+The Norwegian Bokmål translation is based on the following sources (in addition to the English deck), listed in order of priority:

 - **[_Store norske leksikon (The Large Norwegian Encyclopedia)_](https://snl.no/)** - Open to audience contributions, edited by professionals.
 The editors are usually academics.
 In the original translator's opinion a good trade-off between being quickly updated and being correct.
 - **[_Country names, capitals and national holidays_](https://www.regjeringen.no/no/dokumenter/statsnavn-hovedsteder-og-nasjonaldager/id87863/)** - This brochure from the Norwegian Ministry of Foreign Affairs is the most authoritative source for country names in Norwegian, as it is used by Norwegian diplomats.
 There are a few weaknesses: